Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 If you enabled the __Keep Open__ option in the [Fbx Export Settings](#FBXSettings) window, then Maya stays open after installation completes.

 ## Manually Installing a Maya Integration

-There may be some cases (e.g you may be using an unsupported version of Maya) where you have to install your integration manually.
+In some cases, you have to install your integration manually.
+For example, you may be using an unsupported version of Maya.

 To manually install a Maya Integration, follow these steps:

 1. Locate the *UnityFbxForMaya.zip* file.
-You can find it in Unity, using the Project Window, under "FBX Exporter/Editor/Integrations"
+You can find it in Unity's Project view, under the *Packages/FBX Exporter/Editor/Integrations* folder.

-2. Extract the archive to a writable location.
+2. Extract the archive to a folder where you have write permission.
 This can be in or outside of your Unity Project.

 3. Copy the contents of *Integrations/Autodesk/maya/UnityFbxForMaya.txt* from the unzipped folder to the following file:

   * On Windows:<br/>*C:\Users\{username}\Documents\maya\modules\UnityFbxForMaya.mod*
   * On Mac:<br/>*$HOME/Library/Preferences/Autodesk/Maya/modules/UnityFbxForMaya.mod*

 4. In *UnityFbxForMaya.mod*, modify the following line (mel code):
 ```